JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 ## Grid

-More generally, you can arrange items in a grid:
+To create two-dimensional (tabular) layouts of widgets, you can use `GtkGrid`:
 ```julia
 win = GtkWindow("A new window")
 g = GtkGrid()